wamp-proto/wamp-proto/spec/README.md

 Node keys: `SUBSCRIBE.Options.nkey|string` is a stable, technical **node key**.

-> E.g. if your backend process runs on a dedicated host, you can use it's hostname.
+> E.g. if your backend process runs on a dedicated host, you can use its hostname.

 *Example*